The Cycle to Work scheme is a great way to get up to 42% off the price of a new bike and safety equipment.

 - ii.
 Cyclescheme = Certificate Number and Redemption Code

 - iii.
 Other Schemes = Cycle to Work Voucher

 - Get your Halfords LOC Cycle to Work Voucher here

 - Get your Cyclescheme Certificate Number and Redemption Code here

 - For other providers contact your HR department

 Redeem your voucher

-- You can do this directly at checkout for Halfords Cycle 2 Work and Cyclescheme.
+- You can do this directly at checkout for Halfords Cycle to Work and Cyclescheme.
 Enter your voucher code at the checkout by clicking the ‘Redeem a cycle to work voucher’ box.
 You can then arrange delivery of your order as normal.

 - For other providers, email us your signed and dated voucher with details of your order.
 We will be in touch to arrange delivery.